 Meditation is simply the habit of training your mind to focus and redirect your thoughts.
 You can practice anywhere, anytime.
 The longer you do it the better you get.
 I meditate first thing in the morning to start my day in the quiet of my bedroom.
 Find what works for you and give it a try.
 You don’t have to sit crossed-legged with your fingers touching as many photos depict.
 I lay flat so I can totally relax.
 And let’s address one misconception: meditation is not just for yogis in the Himalayas.
 Mediation is a part of all major faith practices, including Christianity, Judaism, Islam, Hinduism, and Buddhism.

 While there are books, videos and even apps to learn about meditation for your smart phones, I learned guided meditation from our massage therapist.
 After walking me through a meditation session, she gave me a pattern to follow on my own each day.
 I begin by laying down in a comfortable position and using ear plugs to shut out any noise.
 Then I follow a sequence Julie gave me focused on my breathing and my heart beat.
 Next I relax my body from head to toe, until I’m almost tingly am completely relaxed.
 When I’m relaxed I pray and ask God to restore me mentally, physically and spiritually.
 I breathe out stress, anxiety and fear, and breathe in healing light.
 The whole thing takes 20 minutes.
 This is what works for me; find what works for you.

 Consider Meditation for Your Own Health Benefits

 If the pace of life today has you stressed, anxious, worried, fearful, or with other health issues, consider meditation as an new tool for wellbeing.
 For a great article on The Science-Based Benefits of Meditation, enjoy this article.
 There are proven benefits for mental and physical health.
-For the best phone apps of 2018 for guided meditation, check out this article.
+Check out the many phone apps available.
 We really enjoy Calm.
 Another option, read about the health benefits of practicing gratitude.